Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Proximal Semismooth Newton Pursuit

 This verifies condition (\ref{armijio-descent-property-1}).
 Now by Algorithm \ref{algorithm 1}, if equations \eqref{Newton-descent-property} are solvable and $\bd^k$ satisfies \eqref{Newton-descent-property-1}, then $\bx^{k+1}= \bz ^{k}-\beta_k\bd^k$ and thus

 Otherwise, $\bx^{k+1}=\bz ^{k}$, which by \eqref{descent-lemma-fact-2-00} yields

-Therefore, both cases lead to \eqref{descent-lemma-property}. \end{proof} Based on the above lemma, we have the following direct corollary. \begin{corollary} Suppose $f$ is $\sigma_0$-strongly smooth.
+Therefore, both cases lead to \eqref{descent-lemma-property}. \end{proof} Based on the above lemma, we have the following direct corollary. \begin{corollary} Let $\{\bx^{k}\}$ be the sequence generated by {PSNP} or {PCSNP}.
+Suppose $f$ is $\sigma_0$-strongly smooth.
 Then any accumulating point of $\{\bx^{k}\}$ is a P-stationary point $\bx^*$ with $\alpha$ given as (\ref{def-alpha-k}).
 If further assume that second-order sufficient condition (\ref{2nd-sufficient-cond}) holds at $\bx^*$ and choose $\sigma\in(0,\sigma_*)$, then whole sequence $\{\bx^{k}\}$ converges to $\bx^*$ superlinearly, which is a unique local minimizer.
-If further assume $\nabla^2_{\CS^*} f$ is locally Lipschitz at $\bx^*$, then the convergence is quadratic. \end{corollary} \begin{proof} Based on Lemma \ref{lemma-strong-descent}, same reasoning to show Lemma \ref{sequence-convergence} and Theorem \ref{lemma-accumulating-convergence} allows us to prove the accumulation point and sequence convergence of $\{\bx^{k}\}$.
+If further assume $f$ is $SC^2$ on ${\mathbb N}( 0,c_0)$, then the sequence converges quadratically. \end{corollary} \begin{proof} Based on Lemma \ref{lemma-strong-descent}, the same reasoning to show Lemma \ref{sequence-convergence} and Theorem \ref{lemma-accumulating-convergence} allows us to prove the accumulation point and sequence convergence of $\{\bx^{k}\}$.
 By \eqref{xk-wx-Gamma}, $f$ is strongly smooth (so is $E(\cdot;\CS^k)$), and $\sigma\in(0,\sigma_*)$, we can verify that

 Therefore, Newton step is always admitted with $\beta_k\equiv 1$.
 The remaining proof is the same as that of proving Theorem \ref{quadratic-theorem}, and thus is omitted here. \end{proof} We would like to highlight that to bound $\sigma_0$ in \eqref{def-consts}, we assume the coerciveness of $f$ when $q=0$ to ensure the boundedness of $\Omega^0$.
 However, if $f$ is strongly smooth, then any Hessian matrix of $f$ is bounded, thereby enabling bounded $\sigma_0$.
 Consequently, the requirement for the coerciveness of $f$ is no longer necessary.